-Cogbites authors are graduate students, postdocs, and early-career professionals in cognitive psychology and related fields who can commit to: (1) writing quarterly (4x/year) posts on a recent journal article, and (2) regularly editing posts by other authors.
-Ideally, posts will be short (500 – 1,000 words) and written for a non-expert audience (i.e., no jargon).
-We aim to make cognitive psychology research accessible and engaging.
-Posts should summarize relevant background, methods, and key findings from the article and explain why the research is important.
-Topics of posts include attention, language, memory, perception, problem solving, creativity, thinking, and reasoning.
-Writing about articles from fields that are related to cognitive psychology (e.g., behavioral neuroscience) is welcome, so long as the article is relevant to understanding mental processes.
+Cogbites authors are graduate students, postdocs, and early-career professionals in cognitive science who can commit to: (1) writing quarterly (4x/year) blog posts on recent empirical articles, and (2) regularly editing posts by other authors.
+Ideally, posts will be short (800 – 1,000 words) and written for a non-expert audience (i.e., no jargon).
+We aim to make cognition research accessible and engaging.
+Posts should summarize relevant background, methods, and key findings from the article and explain why the research is important and what questions still remain.

 Writing for cogbites is a great opportunity to hone your writing and editing skills while contributing to the translation of complex scientific topics.
-You do not have to be a professionally skilled writer, as we strive to provide a supportive space where your writing can be critiqued and improved.
-Becoming a cogbites author is a great way to interact with other scientists, develop your science communication skills, and create a portfolio of your own non-technical writing.
+You do not have to be a professionally skilled writer, but some experience conducting or contributing to research in cognitive science is required.
+We strive to provide a supportive space where your science writing can be critiqued and improved.
+Becoming a cogbites author is a great way to interact with other scientists, develop your science communication skills, and create a portfolio of your own writing.
 Interested?
-Apply to become an author!

 write a guest post

-Not able to commit to being a regular author?
+Not able to commit to regular writing and editing?
+Consider writing a guest post in which you summarize a recent empirical article in cognitive science!
 Cogbites also accepts a few additional types of submissions, such as:

-(2) Editorials about what it’s like to be a graduate student, your own undergraduate research experience, etc.
+- Editorials about what it’s like to be a graduate student, your own research experience, etc.